MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

       goes on, innovating what browsers should do.
 Bringing pc features to mobile is just a natural part of Moonala's development. </summary></details>

  <details><summary>- Feature Rich, Privacy-Driven Development.   </summary> <br>
          &nbsp;  &nbsp;  &nbsp; Zero telemetry.
 No profiling.
 All local.
 Every request scrutinized, every connection transparent.
 Feature rich?
 How about having the first ever native browser element remover?
 Does ____ webpage have an annoyance on-screen?
-No worries, Moonala can remove that for you.
-    With a **native** element remover, you can get those time consuming annoyances off the screen with just a tap, and in the future, it will also store references to past removed annoyances and keep them removed globally on **any** page. </details>
+No worries, Moonala can remove that for you and in the future, it will also store references to past removed annoyances and keep them removed globally on **any** page.
+Automatically pull available downloads from pages with many available.
+Active touch barriers, moonshade, surf da gecko, universal plugins, and more check it out!   </details>

 <details><summary>- Ethical Code.
 Permissions are optional.    </summary> <br>
            &nbsp;  &nbsp;  &nbsp; Source-available, Code with a conscience.
 No nonsense.
 Privacy is the muse.
 No Data Abuse.
 Pull up on the data thieves with that network fuse ( ｡ •̀ ᴖ •́ ｡), Moonala leaves no cues! </details>

-<details><summary>- Minimal UI, Maximal Focus.    </summary> <br>
+<details><summary>- Intuitive UI, Advanced Focus.    </summary> <br>
-          &nbsp;  &nbsp;  &nbsp;Focus-oriented UI with a built-in immersive mode, different layouts and plenty of tools.
+          &nbsp;  &nbsp;  &nbsp;User oriented UI with a built in immersive mode, different layouts and plenty of tools.
 Great to use anywhere, especially excellent on the go, maybe the best.
 On screen video controls because why break that immersion? </details>

 <details><summary>- What about financials? </summary> <br>